 Conclusion

 When designing bathrooms and wet rooms with cavity sliders, safeguarding against water intrusion is a responsibility that cannot be underestimated.
 Adhering to the Australian building code’s requirements for waterproofing ensures not only compliance but also the creation of spaces that stand the test of time.
-Through innovative solutions such as aluminium angles and elevated bases, the balance between functionality and aesthetics can be struck, delivering bathrooms that are both visually appealing and structurally sound.
 Remember, the essence of waterproofing is not just to prevent leaks, but to preserve the integrity of your space for years to come.